 Burned and Left to Die, Panda Still Faced Slaughter

 In November 2013, a 23-yr-old man broke into a high school housing animals being raised as part of the Future Farmers of America (FFA) program.
 He allegedly set a 5-mos-old calf on fire, causing severe burns over more than 50% of the calf’s body.
 One ear was burned off, the other damaged.
-He was left with life-long scars that even now, ten months later, are still healing.
+He was left with life-long scars.

 Worse, Panda still faced slaughter!
 The teenage student raising him for FFA still planned on showing the scarred calf at the California Mid State Fair, even despite offers of sanctuary from Animal Place.
 After tense negotiations, a donor facilitated the release of Panda to our sanctuary.
 Our staff immediately drove down to Paso Robles to pick up Panda.

 While picking Panda up, the student walked Panda on a lead straight to our trailer.
 Panda trusted the teenager implicitly, not knowing that had he been at the fair, the trailer picking him up would have taken him straight to a slaughterhouse.
 What a betrayal!